 Customers still have at least 14 days to pay unpaid tolls online with no additional fines or fees.
 If left unpaid, owners across all vehicle classes will now receive an invoice for unpaid tolls with an initial fee that better aligns with the underlying tolls associated with the class of vehicle.
 Passenger vehicles will see an 85 percent reduction in initial costs, with a $3 invoice fee, rather than a $20 fine for each unpaid toll.

-The chart below details the invoice fees customers will see.
+The chart details the invoice fees customers will see.
 Customers across all classes will see a reduction, and violations will only occur after a notice remains unpaid after over 90 days.

 COVID-19 Related “.01 Cent” Invoices - Unpaid Tolls March 9, 2020 – June 25, 2020